MadnessFalax/vulthuryol/README.md

 Programmes have been writen using Visual Studio 2022, thus MSVC 14.3 compiler has been used for debugging purposes.

 ## Input Files
 Input .txt files are taken from snippets as seen on http://behalek.cs.vsb.cz/wiki/index.php/Programming_Languages_and_Compilers#Laboratories so they can be easily redirected when launching built programme.
+In later laboratories they are no longer being redirected into standard input and read from CLI, instead they are loaded directly as files.